 As a result of the articles the cave has been host to thousands of visitors per year with Wikipedia estimating current numbers at about 23,000 per year.
 The result has been a certain amount of graffiti, vandalism and littering inside the cave.

 Volunteers do try to keep the cave litter free and when we visited I didn’t see any signs of litter although there was some graffiti.
 The heavy traffic and littering over the years has had an effect on the ecology of the cave.

 In his 1948 article on the cave, John Priser states that he made an additional six trips back to the cave following his initial visit.
 On one trip he was accompanied by the head of the Department of Entomology at Harvard University, a Dr. Carpenter, who was visiting Tucson.

 On that visit Dr. Carpenter captured between 50 and 60 insects to take home to study.
 He was surprised to find many of them living deep within the cave, as according to the article insects are generally found close to the entrance of caves.
-According to reports today, no insects inhabit the cave.
+According to reports, no insects inhabit Peppersauce Cave today.

 According to Wikipedia, two cave divers from California attempted to explore the lake inside the cave in hopes of finding underwater passages to other rooms.